 Haus Winnenthal, Water castle in Birten district, Xanten, Germany.

-The castle stands on the historic border between the territories of Kleve and Kurkoln and served as part of the Landwehr defensive line.
-This strategic location made it a critical checkpoint between two competing powers.
+The site sits on the old boundary line between the territories of Kleve and Kurkoln, and it was part of a system of earthwork defenses known as the Landwehr.
+This made it a checkpoint between two competing powers rather than a standalone fortress.

 The community of curious travelers